From understanding expenses to starting a limited company, our downloadable business guides can help you.

 We use git to manage the various versions of the Crunch software – the live version which all our clients use, the early version on our testing server (used to assess and finalise new features, and demo them to the rest of the team), and even newer versions being built by various developers.

 We use a few different services to monitor how the various component parts of Crunch are behaving – Geckoboard monitors overall business performance, New Relic keeps an eye on the Crunch app’s responsiveness, and MONyog watches our database performance.

-This dapper gent looks after new additions to the Crunch code.
+Jenkins looks after new additions to the Crunch code.
 Every time a developer adds new code, Jenkins automatically tests the new additions to ensure everything works as expected.
 Once Jenkins is happy the new features work, we can easily deploy them to our testing server.

 We like to make sure we’re always using the best tools for the job, and we’re always looking for shiny new bits of kit.

 If there are any tools you think we should check out,or if you have any questions about how we work, let us know in the comments.

 We’re playing host a ProductTank Brighton meetup, in which three experienced speakers will be sharing experiences & wisdom about what can be missed.